IR training option for diagnostic radiology residents and medical students

-ESIR candidates must still complete an independent IR residency to finish their IR training.
+ESIR candidates must still complete an independent IR residency to finish their IR training and be eligible for the American Board of Radiology (ABR) IR/DR Certifying Exam.
 Completion of the ESIR requirements allows advance placement into the 2nd year of the independent IR residency, reducing the total training time to only six years.
-Independent residency program directors do retain the authority to determine whether ESIR training was adequate for advance placement in their program; however, requiring two year of independent residency training for a resident with ESIR will be uncommon.
+Independent residency program directors retain the authority to determine whether ESIR training was adequate for advance placement in their program; however, requiring two year of independent residency training for a resident with ESIR will be uncommon.

 Please visit the independent IR residency webpage for more information.